 - 1/4 teaspoon cinnamon, ground

-- 4 tablespoons sugar, adjust to your taste
+- 2 tablespoons sugar adjust to your taste

-- In a large dutch oven, fry the chicken with 1 tablespoon of olive oil on medium-high heat for 5 minutes on each side until lightly golden brown.
+- In a large dutch oven, sear the chicken with 2 tablespoons of olive oil on medium-high heat for 5 minutes on each side until lightly golden brown.
 Set aside.

-- To the same dutch oven add the sliced onion and saute for 10 minutes over medium-high heat until lightly golden browned.
+- To the same dutch oven add the diced onion and saute for 10 minutes over medium-high heat until lightly golden browned.

-- Add all the spices and continue to saute for an additional 2 minutes.
+- Add turmeric and continue to saute for an additional 2 minutes.

-- Return the chicken to the dutch oven, add salt and pepper, juice of 1 orange, zest of 2 oranges, lime juice, sugar and water.
+- Return the chicken to the dutch oven, add the juice of 1 orange and water.

-- Cover and cook over low heat for 65 to 75 minutes.
+- Cover and cook over low heat for 75 minutes.

 - While the chicken is cooking, saute the carrots in the remainder of 2 tablespoons of olive oil over medium heat for about 6-8 minutes.
 Set aside.

-- Once chicken has been cooking for 75 minutes, add the carrots and gently mix.
-Cover and cook over low heat for an additional 10 minutes.
+- Cover and cook over low heat for an additional 10 minutes.

-- Add the orange blossom and saffron mixture and mix well.
-Gently place the orange segments over the chicken pieces and partially submerge into the sauce.
+- Place the orange segments over the chicken pieces and partially submerge them into the sauce.

 - Cover and cook over low heat for 5 minutes.